tremho/odp-documentation/guide_book/src/how/ec/battery/7b-virtualHAL.md

 To do this, we will be changing the function signature patterns from `async fn function_name(&mut self) -> Result<(), Self:Error>` to `fn function_name(&mut self) -> impl Future<Output = Result<(), Self::Error>>`

-This is in fact a valid replacement that satisfies the trait requirement because although we are not implementing an async function, we are implementing one that returns a future, which amounts to the same thing.
+This is in fact a valid replacement that satisfies the trait requirement because although we are not implementing an async function, we are implementing one that returns a `Future`, which amounts to the same thing.
 But it is necessary to do here because we are capturing shared state behind a mutex, which introduces constraints that conflict with the way `async fn` in trait implementations is normally handled.
 By returning a `Future` explicitly and using an `async move` block, we gain the flexibility needed to safely lock and use that shared state within the method, while still satisfying the trait.

 > **Why can't we just use `async fn`?**
 >
 > While the `SmartBattery` trait defines its methods using `async fn`, and our earlier implementation used that form successfully, it no longer works once we introduce shared mutable state behind a `Mutex`.
 Here's why:
 >
-> - `async fn` in a trait impl desugars to a fixed, compiler-generated future type.
+> - `async fn` in a trait impl "de-sugars" to a fixed, compiler-generated Future type.
 > - This future type must be safely transferrable and nameable in the trait system.
 > - When the body of the `async fn` captures a value like `self.state.lock().await`, it may no longer satisfy required bounds like `Send`.
 > - This is especially true when using `embassy_sync::Mutex`, which is designed for embedded systems and is **not `Send`**.